aditihaiman/myShell-systems/README.md

 Files and Functions:

-      main.c: Handles all code and functions to create and execute the shell.
+      shell.c: Handles all code and functions to create and execute the shell.

       /*============== char **parse_args( char * line );=================
       Inputs: char * line